serokell/blog-posts/Introduction to Free Monads/article.md

 put = liftF . putF
 ```

-and, like magic, we have a `State` monad:
+And, like magic, we have a `State` monad:

 ```haskell
 someComputation :: State Int ()